 I tend to come to the conclusion that the reason why it is more difficult for bisexual men to come out than for bisexual women can be attributed to females performing bisexuality for men, and the seemingly default homophobia that is socialized into Western men from birth.
 As Chen says:

 Some say that coming out as bisexual has been easier for women than men.
 In recent years, several Hollywood female stars have proudly declared their bisexuality.
-Female celebrities like Lady Gaga, Lindsay Lohan and HBO "True Blood" actress Anna Paquin have said they are bisexual.
+Female celebrities like Lady Gaga, Lindsay Lohan and HBO "True Blood" actress Anna Paquin have said they are bisexual."It's [female bisexuality] something that's tolerated because sometimes men see it as entertaining and exciting for them," said Denise Penn, director of the American Institute of Bisexuality.

 Christine Winn has felt a lot of struggles in the marriage as a result of her husband's out bisexuality, like feeling "ostracized by the gay community" because Winn's physician peers and the people within the GLBT community that he worked with assumed he was partnered with a man.
 Robert sums up why he ultimately decided to come out to his wife early on: